WrathChaos/StompClientLib/README.md

 ## Auto Reconnect with a given time

-You can use this feature if you need to auto reconnect with a spesific time or it will just try to reconnect every second.
+You can use this feature if you need to auto reconnect with a specific time or it will just try to reconnect every second.

 ```swift
 // Reconnect after 4 sec